jay-j/Cezm/notes.md

 # The Magic
 A scheduling/planning application where the primary output is a 2D map; time x person-effort.
 And has clear 'flow' indicators to tie together dependencies.
 - Target user is a small team project, where personnel availability is a tight constraint.
+- Super fast edit remap responsiveness
+- Keyboard navigation in the tree, jump back and forth to the json editor. left hand bindings? move with AWSD, hit E to jump to editor side

 # Crucial Features
 - Swoosh dependency indicators.